 The six VTC spaces

-- VTC music – drones, tones and microphones, the vocal house, micro-forms, improvisation.
+1. VTC music – drones, tones and microphones, the vocal house, macro, micro and modular forms.
+Improvisation as a mirror and a horizon.

-- VTC felt sense – Tai Chi, body work, inner hearing.
+2. VTC felt sense – Tai Chi, body work, inner hearing, the nervous system as a barometer of safety.

 1. Set yourself a daily practice schedule.